-The album includes the special participation of Lalo Izquierdo, a percussionist, dancer choreographer, and folklorist.
+The album includes the special participation of Lalo Izquierdo.
+He is a respected percussionist, dancer choreographer, and folklorist.
 Lalo instructed the musicians and also performs in four of the tracks.
 Jorge Luis Jasso, one of Peru’s best-known criollo singer-songwriters, is the lead vocalist in two of the album tracks.

 What I Like About “Afro-Peruvian Rhythms”

-• The album has a good collection of Afro-Peruvian rhythms and songs, originating from the documentary “A Zest for Life”.
+• The album has a good collection of Afro-Peruvian rhythms and songs.
+They originated from the documentary “A Zest for Life”.

-• True to the Afro-Peruvian folklore, they use Peruvian folk instruments like the “cajón”, the “quijada de burro”, and the “cajita”.
+• True to the Afro-Peruvian folklore, they use Peruvian folk instruments.
+These include the “cajón”, “quijada de burro”, and the “cajita”.

 • My favorite song has to be the classic “Toro Mata” – which as a rich history.

-This song is said to have political significance from the time of Peruvian independence from Spain (where Spain is the killed bull).
-But “Toro Mata” has also been given other interpretations.
-Initially “Toro Mata” was its own musical genre dating back to the times slaves lived in the “Cañete” valley in Peru.
+This song is said to have political significance from the time of Peruvian independence from Spain.
+In the song, Spain is represented by the killed bull.
+However, “Toro Mata” has also been given other interpretations.
+Initially “Toro Mata” was its own musical genre.
+This dates back to the time slaves lived in the “Cañete” valley in Peru.
 The song takes shape when in 1930 Rosa Mercedes Ayarza de Morales gathers and edits a version of “Toro Mata” similar to the current popular version.

-There were serveral versions of “Toro Mata”, with the version by Caitro Soto in the early 1970’s being one of the most populars.
-I learned about “Toro Mata” like many of you, though the Salsa version performed by Salsa Queen Celia Cruz, in her 1st collaboration with Johnny Pacheco for Fania’s “Celia & Johnny”.
+There were several versions of “Toro Mata”.
+The version by Caitro Soto in the early 1970’s is one of the most popular.
+I learned about “Toro Mata” like many of you, though the Salsa version performed by Salsa Queen Celia Cruz.
+The song was included in her 1st collaboration with Johnny Pacheco for Fania’s “Celia & Johnny”.

 • Recording quality is acceptable, but good enough to enjoy the recording.